 Nevertheless, it's doubtful it would have stood the test of time if it wasn't a good knot.
 It's nice looking and it doesn't twist around as it's worked tight.

-I've never seen a good picture of one of these, but you can usually tell if a knot looks right or not.
 This knot is said to be so beautifully simple it can be tied in the dark, but I tie them with care.
 Of course I'm not sure if mine are tied right, but they look OK to me, and I use them on most of my own swivels.
-Until now I've always tied them as per the verbal instructions below (no illustration) in one of my knot books.
+Until now I've always tied them as per the verbal instructions below (no illustration) from one of my knot books.
+I tie them with very small loops, keeping them in order, so there aren't any cross-overs.
+I think that doubling one up and/or adding more wraps would make them very hard to snug up neatly, which may be why they're not mentioned for use with Superbraids, but I think it's worth a try at least.

 1. Thread about 6 inches (15cm) through the eye of the swivel; bring it around in a circle and pass it through again, forming a loop.